How to Stop Ruminating: Thinking Things Through, Distraction or Mindfulness?

 “It’s not fair!
 Why did he do that to me?”

+Can’t stop ruminating?
 We’ve all been there.
 In your mind, you keep going over that argument with your friend or the stupid mistake you made, thinking about what you should have done differently.

 You try to make sense of the confusing or upsetting situation by meticulously thinking it through.
-And normally, that kind of reflection can give you new insights, help you learn and improve, so it won’t happen a second time.
+And normally, that kind of reflection can give you some new insights, help you learn and improve, so it won’t happen a second time.
 But when rehashing the negative experience takes over your thoughts, like a broken record that plays the same lyrics again and again, it becomes a serious risk for your health and happiness.

-Rumination – the psychological term for continuously replaying a problem in your mind – is one of the biggest predictors of mental health problems.
+Rumination, the psychological term for continuously replaying a problem in your mind, is one of the biggest predictors of mental health problems.
 It’s linked to depression, anxiety, post traumatic stress disorder and problematic behaviours such as alcohol abuse and binge-eating.

 Why is ruminating so harmful?